What Is Cocaine Addiction Treatment?

 Phase 2: The Withdrawal Period

-Up to 28 weeks after stopping the use of cocaine, a person will tend to have on and off cravings for cocaine.
-There could also be a noticeable a sense of unease or dissatisfaction with life, generally speaking.
+Up to 28 weeks after stopping the use of cocaine, a person will experience on and off cravings.
+There could also be a sense of unease or dissatisfaction with life, generally speaking.

 Therapeutic Help – Cocaine Rehab Process

-Specific evidence based modalities have been shown to be effective in cocaine addiction recovery are:
+Evidence-based modalities that are effective in cocaine addiction recovery are:

-- Brings to light irrational fears about letting go of cocaine addiction
+- It brings to light irrational fears about letting go of cocaine addiction.

-- Helps identify and challenge underlying beliefs that may be driving the pattern of cocaine usage
+- It helps identify and challenge underlying beliefs that may be driving the pattern of cocaine usage.

-- Recognises patterns of behaviour that may contribute towards cocaine use, as a coping mechanism
+- Recognizes ways of behavior that may contribute towards cocaine use as a coping mechanism.

 12 Step Facilitation

-- Provides mentorship support through partnering with a sponsor
+- Provides free addiction assessment and mentorship support through partnering with a sponsor.

-- Group therapy sessions present an opportunity for individuals to exit the trap of circuitous thinking that addiction thrives in
+Group therapy sessions present an opportunity for individuals to exit the trap of circuitous thinking that addiction thrives in.
+Group members’ insights and solutions for a peer’s dilemma can assist in changing perspectives and meanings attached to old situations.

-- Bearing in mind that a person is made up of body, mind, and soul/psyche, provides a comprehensive management of cocaine addiction challenges
+Bearing in mind that a person is made up of body, mind, and soul/psyche provides comprehensive management of cocaine addiction challenges.
+Including some facilities such as Abbeycare Clinic, massage, reflexology, medically assisted withdrawal detoxification, and animal-assisted therapy for recovering addicts.

-- Weekly sessions and support groups with family members/significant others to help apply lessons learned in group/individual therapy
+Weekly sessions and support groups with family members/significant others to help apply lessons learned in group/individual therapy.
+Emphasizes the importance of community support in the individual’s effort to change.

-When there is no focus for this free-flowing energy, being new to giving up a serious habit such as cocaine can go back to using the drug, just because “it feels familiar.”
+After the rehab clinic stays, an aftercare plan eases the transition to a life free from cocaine.
+Giving up something that was the focus of a person’s life for a considerable period creates a vacuum.
+When there is no focus for this free-flowing energy, being new to giving up a severe habit such as cocaine can go back to using the drug just because “it feels familiar.”

-Changing behaviour consciously, means following step by step, and although it can feel unnatural or even forced for the first few weeks, following the plan is precisely what is needed.
+Changing behavior means following step by step, and although it can feel unnatural or even forced for the first few weeks, following the plan is needed.
 Without support and appropriate coping skills, however, following an aftercare plan would not be effective.

 - Constructing an aftercare plan